-(300kHz).
+(hereafter referred to as W97C), which accounts for a proposed frequency dependence of the dielectric conductivity between the radar system frequency (195 MHz) and the reference frequency of the Arrhenius model (300 kHz).
 In Appendix A we propose a test, based upon the thickness correlation for the estimated values of the basal reflection coefficient, for how well tuned each model is for estimating the conductivity/attenuation at the radar frequency.
-From this test we conclude that the M07 model provides a suitable estimate for our algorithm, and unless stated we use it an all further attenuation estimates.
+From this test we conclude that the M07 model provides a suitable estimate for our algorithm, and unless stated we use it in all further attenuation estimates.

-- The steady state temperature fields for GISM and SICOPOLIS were used to estimate the spatial variation in the depth-averaged attenuation rate for the GrIS.
-The temperature fields were interpolated at 1 km grid resolution, and the 1 km Greenland Bedmap 2013 thickness data product was used (Bamber et al., 2013).
-For the SICOPOLIS temperature field it is necessary to convert the (homologous) temperature values from degrees below pressure melting point to units of K (or °C) using - a depth correction factor of -8.7×10-4 K m-1 (Price et al., 2015).
-For both temperature fields, the attenuation rate is predicted to vary extensively over the GrIS, with minimum values in the interior (~ 7 dB km-1) and maximum values for the south western margins of > 35 dB km-1 (shown for GISM in Fig. 5a and SICOPOLIS in Fig. 5b).
-For the majority of the IPR data coverage region, GISM has lower temperature and therefore lower attenuation rate than SICOPOLIS (Fig. 5c).
-The GISM vertical temperature profiles are in better overall agreement with the temperature profiles at the deep ice core sites shown in Fig. 1b (refer to Macgregor et al. (2015b) for summary plots of the core temperature profiles).
+The temperature fields for GISM and SICOPOLIS were used to estimate the spatial variation in the depth-averaged attenuation rate for the GrIS and were interpolated at 1 km grid resolution.
+Both the GISM and SICOPOLIS models provide temperature profiles as a function of relative depth, and these were vertically scaled using the 1 km Greenland Bedmap 2013 ice thickness data product (Bamber et al., 2013).
+For the SICOPOLIS temperature field it is necessary to convert the (homologous) temperature values from degrees below pressure melting point to units of K (or °C) using a depth correction factor of $-0.87 \,\mathrm{K \, km^{-1}}$ (Price et al., 2015).
+For both temperature fields, the attenuation rate is predicted to vary extensively over the GrIS, with minimum values in the interior ($\sim 7 \, dB \, km^{-1}$) and maximum values for the south-western margins of $> 35 \,\mathrm{dB \, km^{-1}}$ (shown for GISM in Fig. 5a and SICOPOLIS in Fig. 5b).
+Toward the ice sheet margins GISM generally has a lower temperature and therefore a lower attenuation rate than SICOPOLIS (Fig. 5c).
+The GISM vertical temperature profiles are in better overall agreement with the temperature profiles at the deep ice core sites shown in Fig. 1b (refer to MacGregor et al., 2015b for summary plots of the core temperature profiles).